 Both of these are available FREE on the WHTECH ftp site HEREas well as some of my other software.

 I am still actively engaged in the TI Community and publish a monthly TI newsletter (SHIFT838 Newsletter - Started January 2015) to get new and old information out to the TI and Geneve community.

 I work as a Citrix architect for a major oil company here in Houston and I would not be where I am in my career if my parents did not support my computer interest.
 I try to find more and more time to devote to the TI, but as I have gotten older it seems harder and harder with all the family activities.
 Now I know how my parents felt!

 The TI has been a great memory for me and i learned to first code in Basic and then Extended Basic.
 I even ventured out and learned the UCSD Pascal on the TI when I was 15.
-The TI will always be my favorite computer to tinker with and learn things.
+The TI will always be my favorite computer to tinker as it always teaches me something.

 I also play guitar and have been since I was 12 years old.
 I no longer play live, however when I was younger I played professional and went on tour for almost a year.
 I still play a few times a week, but not as much as I did when I was younger.
 Playing guitar is a release for me and allows me to just relax.

 I do make videos from time to time on various areas such as guitar covers, computer demos.
 My youtube channel is HERE

 I am also an avid gun enthusiast.
 I think all us Texas are born that way.
 My wife and I go and shoot at least twice a month.
 I have even got my 8 year old into shooting.